 Educational.
 The staff assists applicants in selecting an area of training based upon his/her abilities, interest, and goals.
-National Career Assessments Services, Inc., Kuder College and Career Planning Assistance, sponsored by EdAmerica, are available for prospective and current students.

 Personal Counseling.
 The staff will provide individual counseling services to students who are experiencing personal, academic, attitude, or financial problems.
 The staff may recommend outside agencies specially trained to assist students in specific personal problems.
 All matters will be treated individually and on a confidential basis.